– What’s the average age of the campers?

 – helmet for terrain park skiing or off-axis/inverted mogul tricks (mandatory)

 – optional: water ramp gear (we provide wetsuit, helmet and skis – you use your own boots, which dry overnight)

 Please limit your bags to one ski bag and one clothing bag, plus a small backpack.
+No bikes!